suiet/wallet-kit/website/docs/Tutorial.md

 After the above settings, we can do integrations with wallets now.

-Once a user approved the connection request, our dapp can fetch the address of the active account in wallets.
+Once a user approves the connection request, our dapp can fetch the address of the active account in wallets.

 ```js
 import { useWallet } from '@suiet/wallet-kit';